nkklobodu/iot-water-monitoring-and-conservation/README.md

      <img src="images/relay.png" alt = "relay" width="426" height="198">

-  6. Perform other non circuit connections such as the pump and tube hose connections
+  6. Perform other non circuit connections such as the pump and tube hose connections.
   7. Install the Arduino IDE software if necessary from the [Arduino website](https://www.arduino.cc/en/software/).
-  8. Setup the Arduino IDE to communicate with the ESP32 board with [this article](https://circuitdigest.com/microcontroller-projects/programming-esp32-with-arduino-ide) if necessary
+  8. Setup the Arduino IDE to communicate with the ESP32 board with [this article](https://circuitdigest.com/microcontroller-projects/programming-esp32-with-arduino-ide) if necessary.
-  8. Connect the ESP32 board to your computer using and micro USB to USB cable
+  8. Connect the ESP32 board to your computer using and micro USB to USB cable.
   9. Open the `IoT Water Monitoring and Conservation` sketch in its folder in Arduino IDE and select the correct board and port from the Tools menu.
-  10. Upload the sketch
+  10. Upload the sketch.

 ## Additional Information